 1. Let go of stuff

 I no longer wanted to waste my precious time cleaning and maintaining my home, so I removed all the items I no longer needed, used or loved.
 The decluttering process transformed my life.
 Living in a simpler environment makes me feel calmer and happier.

 2. Abandoned the pursuit of unnecessary belongings

-When I simplified my life and belongings, I didn’t want to buy any more stuff and when I stopped looking at online shopping sites or wandering around shops, I had more time and money.
+When I simplified my life and belongings, I didn’t want to buy any more stuff and when I stopped looking at online shopping sites or wandering around shops, I had more time.
 I find living with fewer things means I enjoy the things I have a whole lot more and buying less is kinder to our beautiful planet.

 3. Changed my morning routine

 Although I’ve never been a morning person, waking up in a tidy clutter-free home makes my mornings especially joyful.
 I no longer feel rushed and I’m able to get a lot more done before I leave for work.
 Best of all, getting up earlier gives me more hours in the day to enjoy.

 4. Started regular exercise

 5. Enjoyed more time offline

 ~ No technology before 9am or after 9pm.